Sem Dekkers

-Sem Dekkers (born 28 May 2004) is a Dutch professional footballer who plays as a left back for AZ.
-He has featured for the Netherlands national under-19 football team.
+Sem Dekkers (born 28 May 2004) is a Dutch professional footballer who plays as a left-back for club Helmond Sport.
+He has featured for the Netherlands national under-19 team.

 Club career

 Dekkers was with his hometown club HSV Heiloo before switching to the AZ Alkmaar football academy in 2014, at the same time as his brother Quinten Dekkers also did.
 He signed a two-year contract with AZ in June 2021, taking him through to the summer of 2023, with the option of an extra season.
 He predominantly plays as a right full-back.
 Sem Dekkers made his debut for Jong AZ appearing as a substitute on 8 August 2022 in a 2–0 home win against MVV Maastricht in the Eerste Divisie.
-Later that season, he scored his first goal for the club with the second in a 3-1 away win against TOP Oss in the Eerste Divisie on 16 January 2023.
+Later that season, he scored his first goal for the club with the second in a 3–1 away win against TOP Oss in the Eerste Divisie on 16 January 2023.

 On 4 February 2025, Dekkers was loaned by Helmond Sport for the remainder of the season, with an option for the move to become permanent.
-He made his debut for the club as a second-half substitute in 1-0 home defeat against FC Dordrecht in the Esste Divisie on the 8 February 2025.
-He made his first league start the following week against Excelsior Rotterdam in a 1-1 draw on 16 February 2025.
+He made his debut for the club as a second-half substitute in 1–0 home defeat against FC Dordrecht in the Esste Divisie on the 8 February 2025.
+He made his first league start the following week against Excelsior Rotterdam in a 1–1 draw on 16 February 2025.

+On 29 January 2026, Dekkers returned to Helmond Sport on a permanent basis and signed a two-and-a-half-year contract with the club.

 International career

 In 2022, Dekkers played for the Netherlands U19 team.
-He started in a 2-0 home win against Moldova U19 on 21 September 2022.
+He started in a 2–0 home win against Moldova U19 on 21 September 2022.